open-edge-insights/eii-core/README.md

 * In running in Production mode, follow [cert-tool/README.md](../cert-tool/README.md) to generate the required certificates/keys first before installing from registry.

-* Building EIS and dist_libs images and pushing the same to docker registry (`Entire IEdgeInsights folder needs to be present on the system from where images are pushed to registry`)
+* Building EIS and dist_libs images and pushing the same to docker registry. (`Entire IEdgeInsights folder needs to be present on the system from where images are pushed to registry`)

       ```sh
       sudo make build push DOCKER_REGISTRY=<IP ADDRESS or URL>